nqh-d3v/toladev-checkin/README.md

 ### 1/ Setting nodemailer in "services/admin.js" at line 37, 38:
  ...

-auth: {
   user: '<your_username_gmail_account>',
   pass: '<your_password_gmail_account>'
-},

  ...

 Create an gmail account, turn off access from less security application for your account.
 ### 2/ Access to https://info.io, create new account, get token access and setup token in "views/home.ejs" at line 65.
  ...